VincentToups/shadchen-el/README.md

 Applies `FUN` to the match value, then matches `<PATTERN>` against _the result_.

+     (MAYBE-FUNCALL FUN PATTERN)

+Like `FUNCALL` but if the application of `FUN` to the object being matched against is `*match-fail*` than the match fails, other wise the match succeeds only when `PATTERN` matches the result.

      (BQ EXPR)

 Matches as if by `BACKQUOTE`.
 If `EXPR` is an atom, then this is